Low-intensity steady-state cardio, more commonly known as LISS training, is far less well known than its counterpart, the HIIT workout.

-Yet, it’s practiced by many beginners without knowing what it is and how they can leverage it to burn body fat more efficiently.
+Yet, it’s practiced by many beginners without knowing what it is or how they can leverage it to burn body fat more efficiently.

 In over ten years of helping people achieve their fitness goals, I’ve always started beginners out with low-intensity steady-state cardio.